Robert Rice (footballer)

-Robert Anthony Rice (born 23 February 1989) is an English footballer who plays as a right back for Basingstoke Town.
+Robert Anthony Rice (born 23 February 1989) is an English footballer who plays as a rig back for Basingstoke Town.

-Rice joined Wycombe as a trainee after being released by Fulham.
+Rice joined Wycombe Wanderers as a trainee after being released by Fulham.
 He made his first appearance for Wycombe in a 1–0 defeat to Notts County at the end of the 2007–08 season before being released on 6 May 2009.
 He joined Basingstoke Town on 19 June on a one-year contract.
 He is now Basingstoke Town's a first choice right defender.